McGill-ECSE321-Fall2022/project-group-18/README.md

 | Mohammad Shaheer Bilal | 12 | Testing persistence of Employee and EmployeeHour classes, creating use case with MSS and alternative scenarios and helped with domain model. |

 ## Deliverable 2

+For deliverable 2, members agreed to log their hours in a shared Google sheet.
+Members were also asked to report on their individual contributions.
+See below.

 | Team Member | Deliverable 2 hours | Deliverable 2 Individual Efforts |
 | --- | --- | ---------- |